 Ellisville Harbor State Park

-Another of the great Massachusetts state parks is Ellisville Harbor State Park in Plymouth.
 This is definitely one of the smallest state parks in all of Massachusetts, as it’s less than 100 acres.
-However, that doesn’t mean you shouldn’t visit it!
+However, that doesn’t mean it should be skipped over!

 The park is located right on the South Shore, which is why it’s small.
 This is a great place to stop at if you’d like to picnic right by the water or even watch seals that you can often see hanging around in the water.
 This park is beautiful in the winter months.